What are kepler’s three laws of planetary motion?

 The empirical basis for understanding the motions of the planets is kepler’s three laws,and we now show how these laws are related to the analytical results of newton’s laws.

-What is the Kepler’s first law (the law of orbits)?
+Kepler’s first law of planetary motion

 “All planets move in elliptical orbits,with the sun at one focus.”